sookinoby/sentiment-analysis2/README.md

 ## Transfer learning from glove
-The embedding we generated using neural network gives us lot of insights.
+The embedding we generated using the neural network gives us lot of insights.
 But to generate an embedding, we need a lot of data.
 What if we are restricted to a small amount of data?
-Transfering weights from a different pre-trained neural network can be very useful.
-This helps to build a model with a small amount of data.
+Transferring weights from a different pre-trained neural network can be very useful.
+This helps to build a model even with a small amount of data.

 Here, we will use [glove](https://nlp.stanford.edu/projects/glove/) embedding developed by Stanford.
-We will use the wikipedia - 2014 glove embedding.
-This embedding was trained on wikipedia corpus of 6 billion words.
-The embedding itself has 400k unique words(vocabulary) and contains embedding with various dimension 50,100,200,300.
+We will use the Wikipedia - 2014 glove embedding.
+This embedding was trained on Wikipedia corpus of 6 billion words.
+The embedding itself has 400k unique words (the vocabulary) and contains embedding with various dimensions ( 50,100,200,300).
 We will use the 50 dimension embedding.
-The following functions loads the embedding vector into an embedding matrix (numpy matrix)
+The following functions load the embedding vector into an embedding matrix (NumPy matrix)

 ```python
 #loads glove word embedding